akanadocs/docs-test/ag/howto/howto_implement_2_way_ssl.md

 * [Add Trusted Client Certificates to Policy Manager](#add-trusted-client-certificates-to-policy-manager)
 * [Test](#test)

 <h5 class="stamp">Supported Platforms: 7.x</h5>

 ## SSL Overview

 ### Identity Certificates

 When a user visits your secure site, your web server will send a copy of your SSL (Secure Socket Layer) certificate to the user's web browser.
 The information in the certificate will always include your web site's domain name, such as *www.yourdomain.com* and the name of the **certificate authority (CA)** that issued the certificate; *sometimes* it will also include your company's information.
 This lets the browser know that the web site it's connecting to is the correct web site, and not an impostor or phishing site.
 This is **authentication.**

 There are two types of SSL Authentication: **full-authentication** and **domain-authentication**.

 #### Fully-Authenticated SSL Certificates

 A **fully-authenticated** SSL certificate will contain information about your domain name and the legal name of your business organization.
 It will also contain the geographical location information for the city, state, and country where your business is registered to do business.
 Before a Certificate Authority issues this certificate, the applying business has to fax in supporting proof-of-organization documents to prove its identity.
 Fully-authenticated websites will typically have a green bar before their domain name.

 ![](images/imp_2way_ssl_11.png)

 **Domain-Authenticated SSL Certificates**

 A **domain-authenticated** certificate will vouch for your domain only.
 It will not include any information about your company nor its location in the certificate (except for the two-letter country code).
 Domain-authenticated websites will have a lock icon before their name.

 ![](images/imp_2way_ssl_12.png)

 <a href="#top">back to top</a>

 ## 2-Way SSL Prerequisites

 In order for Policy Manager to properly implement mutual authentication, the following requirements must be met inside Policy Manager:

 1. You must have an *HTTP Security Policy* with the *Require Client Certificate Authentication* option enabled and attached to the service you want.
-2. You must have an *Authentication Policy* that will check that the correct certificate is presented.
+2. You must have an *Authentication Policy* that will check that the correct certificate is presented
 3. You must set your *HTTPS Inbound Listener* on your Network Director to *Accept Client Certificates*.
 4. Your *HTTPS Inbound Listener* must have a set of PKI Keys and an X.509 Certificate.

 <a href="#top">back to top</a>

 ## Assumptions

 This topic implements mutual authentication with an anonymous contract.
 It allows any user in your Workbench with the correct certificate attached to access the service.

 <a href="#top">back to top</a>

 ## Create HTTP Security Policy
 The purpose of the HTTP Security Policy is to require a certain credential from the client.
 In this case we want to require the client to send a certificate as their credentials, which will be validated by the authentication policy in the next step.
 The HTTP Security Policy must be attached to the virtual service of any service you would like to implement mutual authentication on.
 1. Go to *[Organization Containing Service] > Polices > Operational Policies*.
 2. On the *Policies Summary*, click **Add Policy** and create an *HTTP Security Policy*.
 3. On the *HTTP Security Policy Details* portlet, click **Modify**.